foo123/modelview.js/manual.md

-// render view on actual DOM (immediately or deferred)
+// render view on actual DOM (immediately or deferred) or return rendered string if on server
 // .render is also called internally by view auto-update methods view.render( [Boolean immediate=false] );